rsms/compis/README.md

+A little programming language.

-LLVM & Clang tools wrapped up in one portable executable
+It has the LLVM & Clang tools wrapped up in one portable executable.

+You can mix .c and .co source files.

 First time setup: